 On 3 June 2019, an Iranian national, who is an Imam at the Mosque in Rouen, was sentenced to 2 years in prison for providing boats to organised crime gangs.
 His associate was sentenced to 9 months in prison and a 3 year ban from the Nord and Pas de Calais.

 In May 2019, the French authorities successfully prosecuted a French National for selling a total of 39 boats to migrants.
 He was sentenced to 18 months imprisonment with a further 18 months suspended for abetting illegal migration between October 2018 and March 2019.
 An accomplice of this individual was also sentenced to a year imprisonment with a further year suspended for involvement with the transfer of both migrants and boats to beaches in northern France.

 On 7 January 2019, a man was arrested in Dungeness on suspicion of assisting unlawful immigration into the UK.
 He was later charged and pleaded not guilty in court.
-He was remanded in custody and his trial is scheduled for 1 July 2019 at Canterbury Crown Court.
+He was remanded in custody and his trial is scheduled for a date in September 2019 at Canterbury Crown Court.

 On 31 January 2019, two British men were jailed for a total of nine years for attempting to smuggle four people, including a six year old child, into the UK at Ramsgate Marina.

 On 21 November 2018, two men were jailed for eight years each for smuggling people into the UK in small boats.

 In September 2018, seven members of an organised crime group who tried to use small boats and a jet ski to smuggle people into the UK were jailed for a combined total of 48 years and three months.

 In February 2018, two people smugglers were jailed for a combined total of nine years.